MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-scale.md

 The Azure Migrate service helps you to discover and assess on-premises VMware VMs, in preparation for migration to Azure.
 Here's what Azure Migrate does:

-1. Discover: Discover on-premises VMware VMs.
+1. **Discover:** Discover on-premises VMware VMs.
     - Azure Migrate supports discovery from multiple vCenter Servers (serially), and can run discoveries in separate Azure Migrate projects.
     - Azure Migrate performs discovery by means on a VMware VM running the Migrate Collector.
 The same collector can discover VMs on different vCenter servers, and send data to different projects.

-2. Assess readiness: Assess whether on-premises machines are suitable for running in Azure.
+2. **Assess readiness:** Assess whether on-premises machines are suitable for running in Azure.
 Assessment includes:
-    - Size recommendations: Get size recommendations for Azure VMs, based on the performance history of on-premises VMs.
+    - **Size recommendations:** Get size recommendations for Azure VMs, based on the performance history of on-premises VMs.
-    - Estimated monthly costs: Get estimated costs for running on-premises machines in Azure.
+    - **Estimated monthly costs:** Get estimated costs for running on-premises machines in Azure.

-3. Identify dependencies: Visualize dependencies of on-premises machines, to create optimal machines groups for assessment and migration.
+3. **Identify dependencies:** Visualize dependencies of on-premises machines, to create optimal machines groups for assessment and migration.

 ![Azure Migrate](./media/contoso-migration-scale/azure-migrate.png)

-##### Migrate at scale
+**Migrate at scale:**

 Contoso needs to use Azure Migrate correctly given the scale of this migration.